Forgot iPhone Passcode? Here're 5 Ways to Unlock or Reset It [iOS 17]

 - Download and install BuhoUnlocker on your computer (Mac or PC).

-- Launch it and click Unlock Screen Passcode > Start.
+- Launch it and click Unlock Screen Passcode.

 - Connect your iPhone to your computer using a USB cable and put it into recovery mode.

-- Download the latest firmware for your device, click Start Unlock, and wait for the unlocking process to complete.
+- Download the latest firmware for your device, click Unlock Now, and wait for the unlocking process to complete.

 - When you see the Hello screen on your iPhone, set up your iPhone.